Frank Sinatra

-Sinatra forged a highly successful career as a film actor.
-After winning an Academy Award for best supporting actor in From Here to Eternity, he starred in The Man with the Golden Arm (1955) and The Manchurian Candidate (1962).
-Sinatra also appeared in musicals such as On the Town (1949), Guys and Dolls (1955), High Society (1956), and Pal Joey (1957), which won him another Golden Globe.
-Toward the end of his career, he frequently played detectives, including the title character in Tony Rome (1967).
-Sinatra received the Golden Globe Cecil B. DeMille Award in 1971.
-On television, The Frank Sinatra Show began on CBS in 1950, and he continued to make appearances on television throughout the 1950s and 1960s.
+Sinatra also forged a highly successful acting career.
+After winning the Academy Award for Best Supporting Actor for From Here to Eternity (1953), he starred in The Man with the Golden Arm (1955) and The Manchurian Candidate (1962).
+Sinatra also appeared in musicals such as On the Town (1949); Guys and Dolls (1955); High Society (1956); and Pal Joey (1957), the last of which won him a Golden Globe Award.
+Toward the end of his career, Sinatra frequently played detectives, including the title character in Tony Rome (1967) and the titular The Detective (1968).
+He received the Golden Globe Cecil B. DeMille Award in 1971.
+Sinatra also directed the anti-war drama None but the Brave (1965).
+On television, The Frank Sinatra Show began on CBS in 1950, and Sinatra continued to make appearances on television throughout the 1950s and 1960s.